polyccon/cv/CV.md

 * 2017, __Full Stack JavaScript Developer__, Founders & Coders, London

-Freelance developer and project manager of All about me, a webapp developed for young people with mental health problems for Anna Freud UK, charity.
+Freelance developer and project co-manager of All about me, a webapp developed following the agile methodology process,  for young people with mental health problems for Anna Freud UK, charity.

 * 2016 - 17,	__Data & Insights Manager__, London